-Figure 11 shows time-mean gridded spatial distributions of ozone at 83 hPa based on MLS v4 retrievals during the four measurement campaigns.
+Figure 14 shows time-mean gridded spatial distributions of ozone at 83 hPa based on MLS v4 retrievals during the four measurement campaigns.
 The time-mean location and magnitude of the ozone minimum varied substantially among the measurement campaigns, but the local minimum was consistently located nearby to the measurement sites.
-Slightly more than a third of the MLS retrievals collocated with our ozonesonde profiles were based on observation at locations with similar values to the measurement sites, but more of the retrievals were located upgradient (43% at locations with higher time-mean ozone concentrations) than were located downgradient (22% at locations with lower time-mean ozone concentrations).
-The mean difference between the time-mean values at the upgradient sites and the time-mean values at the launch sites (+26%) was also more than double the mean difference between the time-mean values at the downgradient sites and the time-mean values at the launch sites (-12%).
+Slightly more than a third of the MLS retrievals collocated with our ozonesonde profiles were based on observations at locations with similar time mean values to the measurement sites, but more of the retrievals were located upgradient (43 % at locations with higher time-mean ozone concentrations) than were located downgradient (22 % at locations with lower timemean ozone concentrations).
+The mean difference between the time-mean values at the upgradient sites and the timemean values at the launch sites (+26 %) was also more than double the mean difference between the time-mean values at the downgradient sites and the time-mean values at the launch sites (-12%).
 These results suggest that some portion of the high bias in MLS ozone at 83 hPa may be due to spatial sampling biases.

-To more fully evaluate the possibility that preferential spatial sampling produces a high bias in MLS ozone at 83 hPa, we interpolate time-mean gridded MLS profiles to each measurement site using bilinear interpolation (the results are virtually identical when higher-order interpolation schemes are used) and compare these profiles with mean in situ observations collected during the associated measurement campaign.
-The results are shown in Fig. 12.
+To more fully evaluate the possibility that preferential spatial sampling produces a high bias in MLS ozone at 83 hPa, we interpolate time-mean gridded MLS profiles to each measurement site using bilinear interpolation (the results are virtually identical when higher-order interpolation schemes are used).
+We then compare these time-mean interpolated profiles with the average values of the in situ observations collected during the associated measurement campaign.
+The results are shown in Fig. 15.
 The shape of the bias profile is qualitatively robust.
-Moreover, the mean bias at 83 hPa appears to accurately capture the local biases at Tengchong and Linzhi but underestimate the local biases at Naqu and Lhasa.
-Weighting the results by the number of profiles at each site, the mean interpolated bias is 87% for v3 and 82% for v4.
-These values are larger than the mean biases calculated in Section 3.3 ( $70\pm11\%$ for v3 and $66\pm10\%$ for v4).
+Moreover, the mean bias at 83 hPa appears to accurately capture the local biases at Tengchong and Linzhi but underestimates the local biases at Nagu and Lhasa.
+Weighting the results by the number of profiles at each site, the mean interpolated bias is 87 % for v3 and 82 % for v4.
+These values are larger than the mean biases calculated in Sect.
+3.3 (70 \pm 11 % for v3 and 66 \pm 10 % for v4).

 We therefore find little evidence that systematic errors arising from preferential spatial sampling could cause us to overestimate the high bias in MLS ozone mixing ratios at 83 hPa.
-A more plausible explanation may be propagation of information from the a priori profile into the retrieval, in particular through the smoothing constraints in the MLS retrieval algorithms, which favor profiles whose shape (characterized by the vertical second derivative) is closer to that of the a priori.
-The MLS a priori profiles (which are taken from monthly zonal mean model output) begin to increase at a lower altitude with a more gradual vertical gradient in the tropopause layer than is typically observed over this region during the monsoon (Fig. 13; see also Bian et al., 2012; Yan et al., 2015).
-This hypothesis is provisionally supported by a significant reduction in biases at 83 hPa calculated using observations made at Lhasa and Linzhi before monsoon onset $(44\pm14\%$ in v3; $26\pm15\%$ in v4) relative to during the monsoon $(82\pm15\%$ in v3; $78\pm12\%$ in v4).
+A more plausible explanation may be propagation of information from the a priori profile into the retrieval, in particular through the smoothing constraints in the MLS retrieval algorithms, which favour retrieved profiles with shapes (characterized by the vertical second derivative) close to that of the a priori.
+The MLS a priori profiles (which are taken from monthly zonal mean model output) begin to increase at a lower altitude with a more gradual vertical gradient in the tropopause layer than is typically observed over this region during the monsoon (Fig. 16; see also Bian et al., 2012; Yan et al., 2015).
+This hypothesis is provisionally supported by a significant reduction in biases at 83 hPa calculated using observations made at Lhasa and Linzhi before monsoon onset $(44\pm14\% \text{ in v3}; 26\pm15\% \text{ in v4})$ relative to during the monsoon $(82\pm15\% \text{ in v3}; 78\pm12\% \text{ in v4})$, as well as the fact that (to our knowledge) no previous MLS ozone validation effort has identified such a sharp peak in the ozone bias profile at 83 hPa.
 Sensitivity testing has shown that MLS retrievals are largely insensitive to constant offsets in the a priori profiles; however, the impacts of shifting tropopause-related gradients and other sharp features vertically within the a priori profiles have not yet been examined.